-3. (Licensed) Family Entertainment Centres:
+5. (Licensed) Family Entertainment Centres:

-We will specifically have regard to the need to protect children and vulnerable persons from harm or being exploited by gambling and will expect the applicant to satisfy us, for example, that there will be sufficient measures to ensure that under 18 year olds do not have access to the adult only gaming machine areas.
+The licensing authority will specifically have regard to the need to protect children and vulnerable persons from harm or being exploited by gambling and will expect the applicant to satisfy us, for example, that there will be sufficient measures to ensure that under 18 year olds do not have access to the adult only gaming machine areas.